Systems Security Foundations for Agentic Computing: Attacks on Agentic Systems: Case Studies

-This exploit is a clear violation of Secure Information Flow, as the system fails to validate the origin of the request to perform various actions (navigating, clicking, copying, pasting) to ensure they are authorized by the user after the initial, legitimate prompt was given.
+\begin{violationbox} \underline{Violation:} This exploit is a clear violation of Secure Information Flow, as the system fails to validate the origin of the request to perform various actions (navigating, clicking, copying, pasting) to ensure they are authorized by the user after the initial, legitimate prompt was given. \end{violationbox}

-\underline{Defense:} We note that human confirmation on every navigation event is not a desirable mechanism, since it shifts the burden to the user who may not have the expertise or the patience to reason through a fuzzy security boundary (\autoref{sec:fuzzy-boundary}).
-A better approach is to employ sandboxing or information-flow controls but as we point in \autoref{sec:open-ifc} building such a mechanism for ML models remains an open problem.
+\begin{defensebox} \underline{Defense:} We note that human confirmation on every navigation event is not a desirable mechanism, since it shifts the burden to the user who may not have the expertise or the patience to reason through a fuzzy security boundary (\autoref{sec:fuzzy-boundary}).
+A better approach is to employ sandboxing or information-flow controls but as we point in \autoref{sec:open-ifc} building such a mechanism for ML models remains an open problem. \end{defensebox}

-\textbf{Devin AI Secret Leaks.} The Devin AI agent was manipulated via indirect prompt injection to leak sensitive environment variables and secrets~\cite{wunderwuzzi2025devinLeak}.
+\paragraph{Devin AI Secret Leaks.} The Devin AI agent was manipulated via indirect prompt injection to leak sensitive environment variables and secrets~\cite{wunderwuzzi2025devinLeak}.
 An attacker hosted a malicious prompt on a platform like GitHub, and when Devin was instructed to interact with it, the agent was tricked into using its native tools, such as the \lstinline!shell! tool or the \lstinline!browsing! tool, to exfiltrate data by sending it to an attacker-controlled server via commands like \lstinline!curl! or by embedding it in a URL.

-This vulnerability represents a failure of Secure Information Flow and Least Privilege principles, as it creates multiple unauthorized channels by unexpectedly executing tools (shell commands, browser navigation, markdown image rendering) for confidential data to be transmitted out of the agent's secure environment.
+\begin{violationbox} \underline{Violation:} This vulnerability represents a failure of Secure Information Flow and Least Privilege principles, as it creates multiple unauthorized channels by unexpectedly executing tools (shell commands, browser navigation, markdown image rendering) for confidential data to be transmitted out of the agent's secure environment. \end{violationbox}

-\underline{Defense:} Sandbox the agent to prevent tools like curl from contacting arbitrary, attacker-controlled servers.
+\begin{defensebox} \underline{Defense:} Sandbox the agent to prevent tools like curl from contacting arbitrary, attacker-controlled servers.
 Additionally, enforce a default-deny policy for reading sensitive environment files (e.g., .env) unless specifically authorized for the current task.
-Defining a precise, least-privilege security policy for each task is an open challenge (\autoref{sec:open-plop}).
+Defining a precise, least-privilege security policy for each task is an open challenge (\autoref{sec:open-plop}). \end{defensebox}